bmlt-enabled/bmlt-satellite-driver/README.md

 ------------

 This class requires a root server version of at least 1.8.1, and 1.8.31 introduces some new details that will add more capability.
-It *MAY* work with older root servers, but there are no guarantees as to the level of functionality available.
+It *MAY- work with older root servers, but there are no guarantees as to the level of functionality available.